MENU

 Apple Cider Vinegar (Sofie Benoot | Belgium | 2024 | 80 min) NEW YORK PREMIERE

-Preceded by an unexpectedly land-bound whale:
+Preceded by an unexpectedly land-bound whale, and a conversation with filmmaker Patrick Hough:

 Whale Fall (Patrick Hough | Ireland | 2024 | 16 min) INTERNATIONAL PREMIERE